Matt-Esch/simpleCanvas.js/README.md

 ### Limitations
   - No complex objects such as arbitrary polygons or circles
   - No stroke styles or other styles, it's simply rectangles, lines and images, but it's fast.
 Stroke can be constructed manually if required.
   - Text is placed as normal text elements inside a div.
-The raises concerns about printing because light colours become dark on printing.
+This raises concerns about printing because light colours become dark on printing.
 The simplest solution is to use dark text on light backgrounds to facilitate printing.
-Could consider writing a bitmap/png font rendering system from images, but it seems unnecessary.
+Could consider writing a bitmap/png font rendering system from images, but it seems unnecessary, or replacing with SVG/VML elements.

 ### Licence